 *1.3 Preparers

 List the primary professionals with qualifications and affiliations who directly contributed to development of this MAP.
 Those authorizing such planning must identify who is to be responsible for developing these plans (usually the Landlord, not the Grazing Operator, if public lands).
-May be identified on title page; requires review of applicable state code, including but not limited to the following: California Deputy Attorney General Bagley’s 2008 analysis ().
+May be identified on title page; requires review of applicable state code, including but not limited to the following: California Deputy Attorney General Bagley’s 2008 analysis (Bagley 2008).
 Include the supervising licensed California Certified Rangeland Manager, if any, particularly where required (see Chapter V. CERTIFIED RANGELAND MANAGERS).
-It is useful to include a process for making decisions, resolving conflict, and settling on details of the agreement.
-See also related components of Items *5.6 Conflict Mitigation Strategies, *5.11 Communications, and *6.2 Plan and Practice Adaptation.
+It is useful to include a process for making decisions, resolving conflict, and settling on details of the Agreement.
+See also related components of MAP Guidance Items *5.6 Conflict Mitigation Strategies, *5.11 Communications, and *6.2 Plan and Practice Adaptation.

 2.0 Description of Current Site Conditions

-NOTE: Impacts of grazing are discussed in Section 6.0 Monitoring, Reporting, and Plan Adaptation.
+NOTE: Impacts of grazing are discussed in MAP Guidance Section 6.0 Monitoring, Reporting, and Plan Adaptation.

 For all items below, include relevant map(s).